lart-bangor/research-assistant/docs/source/index.rst

 Welcome to the L’ART Research Client documentation!
 ===================================================

-The L’ART Research Client is a freely available open-source app that aims to make life easier for researchers working on bilingualism, sociolinguistics, language attitudes, and regional/minority/minoritized languages.
+The L’ART Research Client is a freely available open-source app that aims to make it easier for researchers to collect, store and transfer data for research on bilingualism, especially in cases of bilinguals who speak a majority language and a regional / minority / minoritized language.
 This documentation is for version |version|.

 .. only:: html